NQMVD/tarium/README.md

 ### How to update:

-To update the mods just run `tarium.exe download` or `tarium.exe upgrade` (might be easier to remember).
+To update the mods just run `tarium.exe download` or `tarium.exe update` (might be easier to remember).

 To update tarium itself, just download the new version from the releases page and replace the old tarium.exe with the new one.
 I'll create an update-self command later, but for now this is the only way.